stytchauth/stytch-m2m-node-example/README.md

 The example application has two directories: a payment-server that’s responsible for processing outgoing debits from a PayPal customer's wallet, and a wallet-server that holds the protected resource that the payment-server needs secure access to (“walletInfo”).
 ### Two main directories
-- Payment-server (holds the stytch.js implementation, the mongodb.js helper functions, and the server.js file for initiating payment).
+- Payment-server (holds the stytch.js implementation and the server.js file for initiating payment).
 * Wallet-server (holds the middleware directory that contains the authorizeToken.js implementation and the server.js file that contains the customer’s wallet balance).

 The payment-server directory contains a helper directory that holds the stytch.js file with our Stytch implementation, except for authorizing access tokens.
-The helper directory also holds a mongodb.js file that contains our MongoDB helper functions to persist and access our stored credentials from storage.
+The payment-server also utilizes `node-cache` in the `stytch.js` helper functions to persist and access our access tokens.
 In addition, the payment-server houses a server.js file, which serves as the directory's entry point, mounts the "/initiate-payment" route to process outward payments and handles M2M client creation via stytch.js.

 On the other hand, the wallet-server directory holds a middleware directory that contains an authorizeToken.js file.
 This file authorizes access tokens with the necessary scopes before granting access to the protected resource.
 The wallet-server also contains a server.js file which holds the protected resource (“walletInfo”) and mounts the “/api/check-balance” route to return the requested customer’s wallet details, specifically their “walletId” and “walletBalance”.
 ## Set up